Vincennes University: History

-Relationship with Ivy Tech Community College

-In 1999, Indiana Governor Frank O'Bannon and Stan Jones, commissioner for higher education, persuaded the Indiana state legislature to mandate a "coordinated partnership" between Vincennes University and what was then called Ivy Tech State College.
-Writing for a national publication, reporter William Trombley characterized the "shotgun marriage" as something that was spoken of cautiously by officials at both institutions: "It was not our initiative," Vincennes President Phillip M. Summers said in an interview.
-"We were asked if we would participate and we agreed".
-Thomas Cooke, dean of instruction at the Ivy Tech Indianapolis campus, said "We have everything except the liberal arts degree ...
-And that could be easily accommodated within our present structure" (4).
-This tenuous arrangement was dissolved by the 2005 rechartering of Ivy Tech State College as a statewide system of comprehensive community colleges named Ivy Tech Community College.
+In 1999, Indiana Governor Frank O'Bannon and Stan Jones, commissioner for higher education, persuaded the Indiana state legislature to mandate a "coordinated partnership" between Vincennes University and Ivy Tech State College.
+The arrangement was dissolved by the 2005 rechartering of Ivy Tech State College as a statewide system of comprehensive community colleges.

 Academics

 Vincennes University offers a diverse set of majors that are focused on careers in teaching and industry.
-Vincennes University has a 24% graduation rate.
+Vincennes University has a 35% graduation rate.

 Vincennes University is organized into six colleges: